jsr6720/jsr6720.github.io/_posts/2024-04-16-my-favorite-xkcd.md

 ## Programming

-Favorites pertaining to the profession of programming
+This is the earliest comic I remembered, and ironically my first job was primarily PHP, so no compiling until Java later.

 ![303: compiling](https://imgs.xkcd.com/comics/compiling.png)

-This is the earliest comic I remembered, and ironically my first job was primarily PHP, so no compiling until Java later.

-![378: Real Programmers](https://imgs.xkcd.com/comics/real_programmers.png)

 Another favoite of mine which pairs nicely with [435: purity](https://xkcd.com/435) and never ceases to amaze me everyone's unique setup.
 From DVORAK and mechanical keyboards.
 Personal prefernces on monitors and mice, editors and terminal environments.
 Everyone has a preference of setup.

+![378: Real Programmers](https://imgs.xkcd.com/comics/real_programmers.png)

 ## Open source